-Highly decorated as an instructor, Professor Schaefer has taught a variety economics-based business classes to undergraduate, MBA, Executive MBA and PhD students.
+Professor Schaefer has taught a variety economics-based business classes to undergraduate, MBA, Executive MBA and PhD students.
 At Kellogg, Professor Schaefer won the Sidney J. Levy Teaching Award three times.
-At Utah, he has won the Executive MBA Teaching Excellence Award, the Masters Excellence Teaching Award, the Marvin J. Ashton Undergraduate Teaching Excellence Award, and the Brady Teaching Excellence Award.
+At Utah, he has won the Executive MBA Teaching Excellence Award (twice), the Masters Excellence Teaching Award, the Marvin J. Ashton Undergraduate Teaching Excellence Award, and the Brady Teaching Excellence Award (twice).
 He has taught in leading Executive MBA programs around the world, including Kellogg’s Evanston and Miami programs, the joint Kellogg/HKUST program in Hong Kong, and the joint Kellogg/WHU program in Germany.
 He was selected as “Best Teacher” in the Kellogg/WHU program by the Class of 2016.